Donprag/Android-Cropper-Image-with-Custom-Layout/README.md

 ### Notes:
 - Currently, you can only scale by dragging the corners (top, bottom, left, right) of the cropper.
 - This is not a library, just a sample project that you can modify to suit your needs.
-- Please feel free to leave your feedback and suggestions.